Argentyne History, Family Crest & Coats of Arms

 Important Dates for the Argentyne family

 This web page shows only a small excerpt of our Argentyne research.
-Another 63 words (4 lines of text) covering the years 1507, 1625 and 1649 are included under the topic Early Argentyne History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the years 1507, 1625, 1649 and 1568 are included under the topic Early Argentyne History in all our PDF Extended History products and printed products wherever possible.

 Argentyne Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Argent, Argentine, Argenton, Argente and others.

 Early Notables of the Argentyne family (pre 1700)

-Another 48 words (3 lines of text) are included under the topic Early Argentyne Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Argentyne Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Argentyne family to the New World and Oceana
+Migration of the Argentyne family

-.
+For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
+Thousands migrated, aboard cramped disease-ridden ships.
+They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Argentyne or a variant listed above were: William Argent, who settled in Charles Town [Charleston], South Carolina in 1672; Sarah Argent, who settled in Maryland in 1678; George Argent, who settled in North Carolina in 1736.